 - If you intend to have cupboards and drawers in this room, then obviously the same rules apply as before with regards to the need for locks.
 Personally I avoided these and went with storage that was high up on the wall - and therefore out of reach for years to come.

 - It’s a good idea to have your changing table well-stocked with everything that you need at all times, and with one side against a wall.
-Your baby will at some stage learn to roll over and you’ll want to be focused when changing them to avoid a nasty drop.
+Your baby will at some stage learn to roll over and you’ll want to be focused when changing them, and to avoid a nasty drop.

 - Doors can pose a danger to small fingers too.
 You can purchase finger guards which will prevent them being trapped in the space between the hinged edge and the door frame.
 Alternatively, there are foam guards that slot over the top of the door and act as a buffer when it closes.